NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 - Layout thrashing
 - Overreacting to user inputs
 - Animating the wrong kind of CSS properties
-- Complex CS and big DOM
+- Complex CSS and big DOM

 ##### Layout thrashing